 As mentioned earlier, if you are nearsighted, you will have difficulty seeing distant objects clearly.
 In addition to this symptom, you may also experience:

-Specially designed corrective lenses which significantly reduce strain associated with focusing
+Much like the contact lenses, multifocal eyeglasses use specially designed corrective lenses to significantly reduce strain associated with focusing.

 Our office is part of the Cranston Market Clinic and is just two minutes off of Deerfoot Trail.
 Vivid Eye Care is in the same plaza as the Sobey’s and Scotiabank.